nicolaiw/SpaceWarrior/README.md

 + Random spawning of enemies
 + Stop game loop when the user is in the menu
 + Add sounds
-+ Add highscore
++ Add High Score
-+ Add dirrefent levels
++ Add different levels
 + Add different levels of difficulty
 + Add power-up's
 + Add different weapons